davidlau325/POJsolution/README.md

 POJsolution
 ===========

-The accepted solutions in various in PKU Online Judge that solved by David Lau
+The accepted solutions in various questions in PKU Online Judge that solved by David Lau